 whenever two stars are present in the same sign, and the one having fewer degrees prevails over the one having more degrees, e.g., the star of Mercury in Aries around the 10th degree, that of Saturn in the same sign around the 25th degree–it is evident that the [star] of Mercury prevails over that of Saturn by degrees.
 (Serapio, Holden trans., 2009, p.
 63)

 In addition to sign-based aspects, there are degree-based aspects.
 Degree based aspects are more dynamic and intense relationships than the sign-based aspects.
 Additionally, there are occasions when two planets may be in a degree-based aspect even if the signs are not in aspect.
 These aspects come about when planets are in the same degree or those 60, 90, 120, or 180 degrees apart.
 For instance, two planets exactly 60 degrees apart would be in an exact degree-based sextile.
-There are some special guidelines and some terminology related to degree-based aspects.
+There are special guidelines and terminology related to degree-based aspects.
 In general, the closer the degree-based aspect, the more eventful the significations related to it.

 Named after the term for glue or binding in ancient Greek (kollesis), these are very tight and applying degree-based aspects.
 For most of the planets, they must be applying to an exact degree-based aspect within 3 degrees to be considered “joining”.
 However, for the Moon, she is joining the next star she will exactly encounter by aspect within a days travel from her position (i.e. applying to another planet within about 13 degrees).
-This is the most intense type of aspect.
+A joining aspect is the most intense type of aspect.

 They say that an application is a kollesis whenever they apply partilely, according for example to a configuration at some particular time, or even when they are about to come together within three degrees.
 It is was also said if it was thus: it is a kollesis whenever one star moves toward another star, the swift one moving to the slow one that is not distant more than three degrees.
 And in the case of the Moon, some say within thirteen degrees; that is, in both her day and night course to observe the conjunction when she applies to one of them.
 (Porphyry, Holden trans., 2009, Ch.
 11, p.
 13)